-CSUF uses the Stack Membership Discovery Protocol to build a neighbor list of stack members through the receipt of discovery hello packets.
-When certain link loss or spanning-tree events occur (described in "Events that Cause Fast Convergence" section on page 16-7), the Fast Uplink Transition Protocol uses the neighbor list to send fast-transition requests on the stack port to stack members.
+CSUF implements the Stack Membership Discovery Protocol and the Fast Uplink Transition Protocol.
+Using the Stack Membership Discovery Protocol, all stack switches build a neighbor list of stack members through the receipt of discovery hello packets.
+When certain link loss or spanning-tree events occur (described in "Events that Cause Fast Convergence" section on page 12-7), the Fast Uplink Transition Protocol uses the neighbor list to send fast-transition requests on the stack port to stack members.